ayushsubedi/datainnews_V2/README.md

 - [ ] add checkpoints (using twint resume or build it manually)
 - [ ] create a financial pitch

-# Github actions
+# The Frugal way

-This project leverages on Github Actions for scheduling and scraping purposes.
+- This project leverages on Github Actions for scheduling and scraping purposes.
+- This project is hosted on Heroku free tier
+- The free domain name is provided by Freenom
+- Uses amazing open source projects, primariliy (Twint, Newspaper) etc